The Type of Corrections You Can Make

 Making a Statutory Declaration

-The GRO can ask you to send a ‘statutory declaration’ to them about the change to a death certificate.
+The GRO can ask you to send a ‘statutory declaration’ to them about the change to a birth certificate.
 As a rule, it happens most when someone applies to correct a serious mistake (e.g. a person’s name).
-There may be a fee involved.

-There is no set time given for the process of correcting a death registration.
+There is no set time given for the process of correcting a birth registration.
 As a general rule, you should allow up to four weeks to get a reply.

 Further Help and Advice

 You can contact either your local register office or the General Register Office (GRO).
-They can offer you further advice on applying to make a death certificate correction.
+They can offer you further advice on applying to make a birth certificate correction in England and Wales.